 - Open the door slowly.

-- Leave and close the door.
+- Leave and close the door behind you.

 - Stay close to the ground, if there is smoke.